Croatia at the 2020 Summer Olympics: Wrestling

 Croatia qualified two wrestlers for each of the following classes into the Olympic competition.
 One of them granted an Olympic license by advancing to the top two finals of the men's Greco-Roman 77 kg at the 2021 European Qualification Tournament in Budapest, Hungary, while another Croatian wrestler claimed one of the remaining slots in the men's Greco-Roman 87 kg at the 2021 World Qualification Tournament in Sofia, Bulgaria.

+On 21 November 2025, Zurabi Datunashvili's appeal was rejected by the Court of Arbitration for Sport and he was stripped of the Olympic Bronze Medal.
+The medal was subsequently awarded to Croatia's Ivan Huklek.